jonescompneurolab/hnn-core/doc/roadmap.rst

 the HNN cortical column model and exogenous drives into the full NetPyNE platform (https://github.com/jonescompneurolab/hnn/tree/netpyne/netpyne).
 See also update from **MARCH 2021** https://github.com/jonescompneurolab/hnn/tree/hnn2 .

-To limit the scope of this effort to HNN-specific goals, i.e. neural modeling designed for interpretation of human EEG/MEG signals, we will work to adapt NetPyNE developed models into the HNN framework, and to make the adaptation flexible enough to include models developed in other neural modeling platforms.
+To limit the scope of this effort to HNN-specific goals, i.e. neural modeling designed for interpretation of human EEG/MEG signals, we will Wwrk with NetPyNE team to develop clean modularized framework for integrating NetPyNe developed cortical models that have laminar structure and multicompartment pyramidal neurons into HNN design and workflows of use to simulate ERPs and low frequency brain rhythms work.

 **Integrate HNN and MNE-Python tools:** We will work to create a framework where source localization using MNE-Python is seamlessly integrated with HNN  for circuit-level interpretation of the signal.
-We will begin with median-nerve stimulation as a test-case example.
+We will develop workflows that enable users starting with sensor level signals to perform both source localization using MNE-Python and circuit interpretation using HNN-core.
+We begin with use open-source median nerve datasets and develop examples using three different inverse methods (Dipole, MNE, Beamformer).

-- Develop example using open-source median nerve data of how to go from sensor space data to source localized signal using MNE-Python, and then simulate the neural mechanisms of the source signal using HNN-core.
+- Develop test-case example using open-source median nerve data of how to go from sensor space data to source localized signal using MNE-Python, and then simulate the neural mechanisms of the source signal using HNN-core.
   https://jonescompneurolab.github.io/hnn-core/stable/auto_examples/index.html
-  **COMPLETED MARCH 2021**
+  **COMPLETED MARCH 2021 - note still needs documentation**

 **Convert HNN to web-based platform with dual GUI and Command Line Interface (CLI):**
 We have begun working with MetaCell (metacell.org) to convert HNN to a web-based